myrtam/CANNR/README.md

 Once you have built the base image, you can run the tool to create containerized microservices from your R or Python code.

+If you have R code, it must be compatible with R 4.0.
+If you have Python code, it needs to be compatible with Python 3.8.

 There is currently one example project in the directory examples/project1.
 The example consists of two Python scripts and two R scripts.
 The Python scripts are in subdirectory folder1 and the R scripts are in folder2.